wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 3.0.0 =
+* You can now view all your recipes created using Recipe Card Blocks on the All Recipes page.
+Managing your recipes or adding new ones has become much easier!
+* Added a new tool to collect all recipes from all posts and organize them in the new Recipes section
+* New block: Insert Existing Recipe - new block to insert a full recipe card quickly anywhere you want (in pages, posts, or Elementor)

 = 2.9.1 =
 * Minor bug fix in the Elementor widget
 * Updating links to the new website: https://recipecard.io